sdesabbata/r-for-geographic-data-science/docs/100-Introduction.md

 ## [1] 1.41
 ```

+In the next chapter, we will see how you can create functions yourself.

-As we start to introduce variables and functions, and functions using variables and functions, the complexity of our code increases quite rapidly.
+As we introduce variables and functions, and functions using variables and functions, the complexity of our code increases quite rapidly.
 In fact, using a function as the argument for another function is usually discouraged because it makes the code more difficult to read.
-Instead, it would be best if you always aimed for a code that is as easy to read and understand as possible.
+Instead, it would be best to always aim for a code that is as easy to read and understand as possible.
+An essential step in ensuring that is to follow coding style guidelines closely.

-In the next chapter, we will see how you can create functions yourself.

 ### Libraries

-Functions can be collected and stored in *libraries* (sometimes referred to as *packages*), which contains related functions, and sometimes, datasets.
+Functions can be collected and stored in *libraries* (sometimes referred to as *packages*), containing related functions and sometimes datasets.
 For instance, the `base` library in `R` includes the `sqrt` function above, and the `rgdal` library, which contains implementations of the [GDAL (Geospatial Data Abstraction Library)](https://gdal.org/) functionalities for `R`.

 Libraries can be installed in `R` using the function `install.packages` or using `Tool > Install Packages...` in RStudio.